These pharmacy programs are available for non-HMO members.

 If you have coverage through BCBSIL, vaccinations may be covered under the medical benefit or prescription drug benefit, based on your plan.
 Select vaccines can be conveniently administered at a pharmacy near you.
 These vaccines can help protect you and your covered family members from illnesses such as the flu, pneumonia, shingles, meningitis, HPV, hepatitis B, tetanus, diphtheria and pertussis.

 To see which vaccines are covered under your plan, check your benefit materials for details and any necessary copays.
-Or, you can call the number listed on your BCBSIL member ID card.

 More information is available in the Pharmacy Vaccine Program member flier.